laoban-dev/laoban/README.md

       * typicall commands are `laoban pack`, `laoban publish`, `laoban ls-publish`
 * `generation` the projects are sorted in generation order so that all generation 0 projects are processed before generation 1
       * See the 'TODO' section at the end: generations are only respected in display order at the moment
+* `throttle` sets the maximum number of parallel activites that will be executed.
+The default is 0 which doesn't limit things
 ## Commands

 These are added to laoban by means of the laoban.json file.
 An inspection of it should give you a good idea